Agile Myths

 2. Agile is more impactful than traditional methodologies

 We can't blankly say that a traditional methodology like the waterfall is less effective than agile.
-No doubt, more and more organizations are adopting agile as their preferred methodology, assuming that agile is more impactful would be incorrect.
+Undoubtedly, more organizations are adopting agile as their preferred methodology, assuming that agile is more impactful would be incorrect.
 The selection of the development methodology is determined by the type of project and the environmental variables.
 So, the choice of development methodology is specific to the project.
 The approach is adopted according to the situation.
 For example, the waterfall method would suit a situation where the environment is stable and can be predicted easily because in this case, the requirements of the project are clear and steady from the very start and there is not much need to have feedback and adjustment during the course of the project.
 So, the crux of the matter is that no method is better than the other and each situation needs its own method.

 3. There is no requirement for documentation in Agile